LLM Trainer: Automated Robotic Data Generation via Demonstration Augmentation using LLMs

 Examining the success rate of our ensembling method, we see that ensembling significantly improved the performance of IL agents in low data regimes, but occasionally hindered them in high data regimes where the trained IL agent was able to solve the task on its own.
 Interestingly, this decrease in performance did not apply to the block manipulation tasks.
 We believe this discrepancy stems from the fact that block manipulation failures are recoverable, while many failures in the MimicGen tasks are unrecoverable.
 For example, if the robot drops a block, it can easily pick it back up, while if the robot drops a mug and the mug lands on its side, the robot will be unable to retrieve it.
 Therefore, on the MimicGen tasks, the ensembled policy can be limited by the performance of the feedforward agent - once the ensembled agent realizes the feedforward agent has made a mistake, it may already be too late.

-Comparing the ensembled agent's performance to that of a pure feedforward controller (best annotation from the data generation process), we see that the ensembled agent often underperforms.
-This is in part due to the static nature of our evaluation tasks, which makes them well suited for feed-forward agents.
+Comparing the ensembled agent's performance to that of pure LLM feedforward control (using best annotation from the data generation process), we see that the ensembled agent often underperforms.
+This is in part due to the static nature of our evaluation tasks, which makes them well suited for feedforward agents.
 If the scene is dynamic, however, the lack of feedback control quickly becomes detrimental.
 To explore this, we evaluated the LLM feedforward agent on the walking stack task.
 In this environment, the LLM feedforward agent achieved a success rate of only 14\%, illustrating the brittleness of these feedforward policies.